merriammassey/tastebuds/README.md

 ## Planned updates

 At the moment, this app is a minimum viable product.
-We hope to make updates to improve the UI/UX, and add more features (such as setting a target cost, markup %, etc).
+We hope to make updates to improve the UI/UX, and add more features.
 We also have plans to build out a mobile version of the application using React Native.

 ## Questions

 Reach out with questions.

 Email:

 merriammassey@gmail.com

 claire.ogesen.co@gmail.com

 gms1980@icloud.com

 [my GitHub profile](https://github.com/merriammassey)